-Recent focus for the Board has been ensuring the health and safety of employees and contractors in light of the recent pandemic of the coronavirus (COVID-19), maintenance of social licence and water rights and management at certain of Liberty Gold's properties.
+Recent focus for the Board has been ensuring the health and safety of employees and contractors in light of the recent pandemic of the coronavirus (COVID-19), the increase in investor interest and reporting requirements surrounding environmental, sustainability and governance issues, maintenance of social licence and water rights and management at certain of Liberty Gold's properties.

-A detailed list of risk factors facing the Corporation can be found in the most recent Annual Information Form, which is available on SEDAR at www.sedar.com.
+A detailed list of risk factors facing the Corporation can be found in the 2021 AIF, which is available on SEDAR at www.sedar.com.